KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-RottenTomatoes by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-RottenTomatoes)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-RottenTomatoes.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-ROVA-trashcalendar by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-ROVA-trashcalendar)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-ROVA-trashcalendar.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-RPI-LED by idoodler](https://github.com/idoodler/MMM-RPI-LED)

-1. - I - No image found.
+1. Issue: No image found.

 ## [MMM-RSS-FEED by Taolanoz](https://github.com/Taolanoz/MMM-RSS-FEED)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `feednami.js`: Replace it with built-in fetch.
 3. Recommendation: Found 'XMLHttpRequest' in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.